HFScripts/URL-To-3D-Model/README.md

 # testcreation

+This code will allow you to take the title of any website (what you see in the top tabname) and create it as a 3D mesh.
+Each word will be a separate mesh.

+From there it will extract the favicon.ico if it exists and find the 3 most common colors - then apply it to the words.

 Run blender as administrator first so you can install beautifulsoup which is needed.
 Once this is installed, you can then run my script or install as an addon.

 File > Import > Text from URL